olendorf/beginning_r/_units/r_studio_tour.md

 Area B displays primarily things that are stored in the computer's memory.
 Memory is the ephemeral information that a computer keeps while it is running.
 In contrast to a computer disk, flash drive or similar devices, information stored in the memory is lost when you close a program or turn the computer off.
+R actually saves these values to disk when you close R, so long as you save your environment when closing though.
 Values assigned to variables, data and many other things are stored in memory.
 Also the history of your interactions with the console are shown here.
 To try it out type the following into the console.

 ```r